Xanuch/FoxyCraft_Private_Modpack/README.md

 # How to use this:
 • Multi MC.
 Navigate to your /instances folder and repo this in there.
-It should be aptly named as it should, and the rest is select and go.
+It's located here: http://multimc.org/ It should be aptly named as it should, and the rest is select and go.
 PAINLESS LIKE FUR TRIMS.

 • If you're not already aware of what the server's address is, then you're not someone I know.